-Jose Mourinho is one of the most highly rated managers in world football - but he is known for not taking defeat well.
+Jose Mourinho is one of the most highly rated managers in world soccer - but he is known for not taking defeat well.

-On Wednesday night it was no different as his Real Madrid side crashed to a 2-0 defeat at the hands of arch-rivals Barcelona in the first leg of their Champions League semi-final at the Bernabeu.
+On Wednesday night it was no different as his Real Madrid side crashed to a 2-0 defeat at the hands of archrivals Barcelona in the first leg of its Champions League semifinal at the Bernabeu.

 His side held Pep Guardiola's men until Pepe was sent off for a high challenge on Dani Alves, before Lionel Messi stole the show with two goals, including one magical solo effort.

 But the Portuguese boss saw things differently, questioning the power Barcelona hold, the officials, and stating there is a conspiracy to get Guardiola's side to the final.

 Following the latest outburst from the 'Special One', Goal.com takes a look back at his past reactions after being knocked out of the Champions League.

 2005 - "We lost to a ghost goal"